WHT Z06 Modifications:

 It's currently not difficult source a used radio from a dismantler but keep in mind you'll probably need access to a Tech2 scanner to preform a VIN relearn and reset the theft lock.

-A difference between the early and late OnStar modules is that the 2005-2010 version has seperate coax cables for the GPS and GSM antennas.
-The 2011-2013 version combines this into one cable.
+A difference between the early and late OnStar modules is that the 2005-2010 version has separate coax cables for the GPS and GSM antennas.
+The 2011-2013 version combines this into a single cable.

 Another change that happened when the 2011-2013 navigation radio came out is that the A piller microphone was updated.

 The original part mumber is GM 15285919.
 The new part (GM 15916146) is designed to be more directional.